lwhuagang/learngit/readme.txt

-git is a distributed free software GPL GPL. git is a distributed version system.
+git is a distributed free software GPL GPL. git is a distributed version system of status.